Cherry Point Marine Corps Air Station

 Investigations and cleanup activities have focused on nine areas.
 The EPA refers to these areas as operable units, or OUs.
 They cover large portions of the site and contain one or more specific areas of contamination.
 OU-1 (Groundwater Central Hotspot Area), for example, is an industrial area in the southern portion of MCAS Cherry Point.
 It covers about 565 acres and includes 12 areas designated for investigation and possible cleanup.

 View OU location map for OUs and sites evaluated as part of the 2008 Five-Year Review.

-The Navy and the EPA have issued a series of cleanup plans (Records of Decision, or RODs) for eight of the nine OUs at the site.
+The Navy and the EPA have issued twelve cleanup plans (Records of Decision, or RODs) for OUs at the site.